KeanuVentura/BeyondOpenLooks/index.md

 # What Makes an NBA Shooter Elite?

-introduction sentence to set up my question.
+We often hear certain players get labeled as elite shooters — but what does that actually mean?
+Is it their ability to put up high scoring games?
+Or their ability to score consistently while being efficient?
+Maybe its the types of shots they put up - wide open catch and shoot looks versus step back threes with a hand in their face.
+As fans of the game, we celebrate the KD's, the Stephs, the Klays of the league, however, what really separates them from your average NBA shooter.

 Which leads me to explore the following question:

 #### Are prolific scorers like Kevin Durant, Stephen Curry, and Klay Thompson elite shooters because they get great looks, or because they consistently make tough shots and outperform shot quality metrics?